adopt-it/terraform-iam-AWS-users/README.md

 ```
 terraform plan
 ```
-which will give an output like the following one:
+which will give an output like the following one to list out the actions to be performed:
 ```
 ➜  terraform-iam-AWS-users git:(main) ✗ terraform plan
 Refreshing Terraform state in-memory prior to plan...
 The refreshed state will be used to calculate this plan, but will not be
 persisted to local or remote state storage.

-data.aws_caller_identity.current: Refreshing state...
-data.aws_iam_policy_document.user_assume_role_policy: Refreshing state...

 ------------------------------------------------------------------------